MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Compare-Object.md

 ### -IncludeEqual

-Displays characteristics of compared objects that are equal.
+Indicates that this cmdlet displays characteristics of compared objects that are equal.
 By default, only characteristics that differ between the reference and difference objects are displayed.

 ```yaml